bhattakapadi/C-project/stack/Readme.txt

-This is a  Dynamic Stack.
+This is a  dynamic stack.

-This Stack doesnot accept any Number that is already present in the Stack.
+1) This stack doesnot accept any number that are already present in the stack.

-This can be solved by removing ContainElement function from the Code.
+If (1) is  not needed, then it can be solved.( by removing ContainElement function from the Code.)